Caleb-Brunson-SC/CSCE240H-Spring2023-Caleb/project/prog4-userintent2querymapper/doc/doc.md

 Upon running the Driver.java file, the program will prompt the user to type in "hiv" and then to enter any questions they have.

 #### Test Case Used
+The two test cases (user utterances) used were:
+1. "what are the effects on the skeletal system?"
+2. "who is john marry ables?"
+The output from these utterances is in the log.txt file.